moreiramatias/email_sending_time_challenge/README.md

 ## Executive Summary of Solution

-This file marks the submission of my solution for the take-home challenge of Pair Finance.
 The proposed solution is delivered under two chapters: I) Exploratory Data Analysis and II) Modelling.

 * **Input data**: 100k customers with 3 features (X1,X2: continuous, X3:categorical).
 Each customer was sent 1-15 e-mails.
 The sent/reading e-mail times are also given.